buildtesters/buildtest/docs/buildspecs/e4s_testsuite.rst

 The `E4S Testsuite <https://github.com/E4S-Project/testsuite/>`_ is a collection of lightweight tests assembled for over 100 software products provided by Extreme Scale Scientific Software Stack `(E4S) <https://e4s.io>`_ deployments.
 E4S provides a spack based software stack.
-Because not all spack packages provide internal tests and internal test definitions are static and potentially difficult to modify it is useful to have an alternative framework for testing spack-deployed software.
+Not all spack packages provide internal tests and package-provided tests are static and potentially difficult to modify for use at facility systems.
+The E4S Testsuite provides a flexible, alternative testing framework for verifying spack-deployed software.

 The E4S Testsuite operates on a hierarchy of shell scripts with each test containing its own ``setup.sh``, ``clean.sh``, ``compile.sh`` and ``run.sh`` scripts.
 The `top level driver script <https://github.com/E4S-Project/testsuite/blob/master/test-all.sh>`_ sets up the test environment based on a configuration file which sets